jaqobb/namemc/README.md

 nameMC.getServerService().getServers();
 ```

-Since version 1.1.1-SNAPSHOT you can also clear both caches at once by using:
+Since the 1.1.1-SNAPSHOT version you can also clear both caches at once by using:
 ```java
 nameMC.clearCaches();
 ```